umdfiresa2024/research-go-green/README.md

     Multiple R-squared(proj model): 0.7323   Adjusted R-squared: 0.6821
     F-statistic(full model):14.59 on 3 and 16 DF, p-value: 7.685e-05
     F-statistic(proj model): 14.59 on 3 and 16 DF, p-value: 7.685e-05

+## Conclusion:

+In conclusion, we examined four electricity companies, Public Service Electric & Gas (PSEG), Atlantic City Electric (ACE), Rockland Electric Company (REC), and Jersey City Electric and Power (JCPL), in the state of New Jersey to see how their rebate programs implemented the adoption of electric vehicles.
+To be more specific, we compared ACE to REC and JCPL to PSEG, as the pairs had similar trends in the number of EVs in zipcodes covered by them.

+Starting with ACE and REC, the AEC rebate was implemented in 2021 before REC’s in 2022, so we decided to compare the increase in EVs caused by the AEC rebate.
+After running the model, we found our intercept to be 1078, which would’ve been the amount of EV sales in REC’s region per 6 months without any rebates, and the number of EVs in ACE’s region to be 1078 + 644 = 1722.
+Now, with the AEC rebate, the model predicted the number of EV sales to in AEC’s region to grow to 1078 + 644 + 1209 + 1182 = 4181, while the number of EV’s in REC’s region to grow to 1078 + 1209 = 2287.

+Continuing with PSEG and JCPL, the PSEG rebate was also implemented in 2021 before JCPL’s in 2022, so we decided to compare the increase in EVs caused by the PSEG rebate.
+After running the model, we found our intercept to be 8819, which would’ve been the amount of EV sales in JCPL’s region per 6 months without any rebates, and the number of EVs in PSEG’s region to be 8819 + 5950 = 14,769 before its rebate was implemented.
+Then, once the PSEG rebate was implemented, the model predicted the number of EV sales in PSEG’s region to grow to 8819 + 5950 + 12009 + 7524 = 34302 EVs while the number of EV’s in JCPL’s region to grow to 8819 + 12009 = 20828 EVs.

 ## Future Plans: